Setup with Docker

 4. Start the built-in setup

 Open the URL which points to your Docker container in your browser now.
-If you started LinkAce on your local machine, for example, the URL should be http://localhost.
+If you started LinkAce on your local machine, for example, the URL should be http://localhost or your domain pointing to LinkAce.

 You can configure the database and your user account in the following process.